flukejones/asusctl/README.md

 Dbus introsepction XML requires with `make introspection` requires `anime_sim` to be running before starting `asusd`.

 # OTHER

+## AniMe Matrix simulator

+A simulator using SDL2 can be built using `cargo build --package rog_simulators` and run with `./target/debug/anime_sim`.
+Once started `asusd` will need restarting to pick it up.
+If running this sim on a laptop *with* the display, the simulated display will be used instead of the physical display.

 ## Supporting more laptops